Last Updated on January 6, 2024 by pf team

-If you don’t have a checking account or if you need to make a payment with guaranteed funds you might wonder, where can I get a money order near me?
+If you don’t have a checking account or if you need to make a payment with guaranteed funds you need a money order.

 Fortunately, there are plenty of good places to get a money order and you’ll probably find several nearby.

 In this article :

 What is a money order

 A money order is a paper document you can use to make payments or send money to someone, similar to how you would use a check.

 One big difference, however, is that money orders represent guaranteed funds for the recipient.

 The provider guarantees the funds because you make the money order purchase in cash, in most cases, or by direct bank debit.